-- Cisco ISE CLI platform: Safeguard for Privileged Passwords uses a local service account to manage accounts on the ISE CLI platform using SSH. - Cisco IOS/ASA platform: Cisco IOS/ASA platforms can be configured in the following ways to manage local accounts using SSH: - Safeguard for Privileged Passwords uses a local service account to manage accounts on the Cisco device. - If the Cisco device is configured (using AAA) to authenticate and authorize login requests to a Cisco ISE server that will be managed by Safeguard for Privileged Passwords, then you can use a directory account in the Cisco ISE directory asset to manage the Cisco device. - If the Cisco device is configured (using AAA) to authenticate and authorize login requests to a Cisco ISE server that is integrated with an Active Directory domain that will be managed by Safeguard for Privileged Passwords, then you can use a directory account in the Active Directory asset to manage accounts on the Cisco device. - Cisco ISE platform: Cisco ISE is managed as a directory asset in Safeguard for Privileged Passwords.
+- Cisco ISE CLI platform: Safeguard for Privileged Passwords uses a local service account to manage accounts on the ISE CLI platform using SSH. - Cisco IOS/ASA platform: Cisco IOS/ASA platforms can be configured in the following ways to manage local accounts using SSH: - Safeguard for Privileged Passwords uses a local service account to manage accounts on the Cisco device. - If the Cisco device is configured (using AAA) to authenticate and authorize login requests to a Cisco ISE server that will be managed by Safeguard for Privileged Passwords, then you can use a directory account in the Cisco ISE directory asset to manage the Cisco device. - If the Cisco device is configured (using AAA) to authenticate and authorize login requests to a Cisco ISE server that is integrated with an Active Directory domain that will be managed by Safeguard for Privileged Passwords, then you can use a directory account in the Active Directory asset to manage accounts on the Cisco device. - If the service account is not configured with privilege level 15, then the enable password for privilege level 15 will be required when creating the asset. - Cisco ISE platform: Cisco ISE is managed as a directory asset in Safeguard for Privileged Passwords.
 It uses REST and TACACS+ to manage local accounts.
 It supports account discovery and password management.
 It does not support directory synchronization, asset discovery, or service discovery. - Cisco NX-OS platform: In order to perform all required operations on users, the service account used requires at least network-admin privileges.